Instant Oatmeal vs Oatmeal: The Oats Difference

 - $3.12 per 20 1.05 oz packets (20 servings) equaling $0.15 per 30 g serving

 Whichever you choose or have on hand, proper storage is crucial.
-How you store oatmeal can affect how long they last before going bad and how they taste.
-Therefore, how do you store oatmeal?
+How you store either one can affect how long they last before going bad and how they taste.
+Therefore, let’s take a closer look at the storage method recommended.

-Store unopened instant oatmeal and oatmeal in a cool, dry place away from the heat and sun.
-Opened regular oatmeal should be tightly covered in its original container, glass or plastic container or resealable bag.
-Opened, instant oatmeal packets should be transferred to a sealed container.
+Store unopened instant oatmeal and oats in a cool, dry place away from the heat and sun.
+Opened regular should be tightly covered in its original container, glass or plastic container or resealable bag.
+Opened, instant packets should be transferred to a sealed container.

-Opened, resealed oatmeal can be stored up to one year.
+Opened and resealed can be stored up to one year.
 Always check the dates on the packaging.
-Typically, the “best if used by date” is a quality suggestion 5.
+Typically, the “best if used by date” is a quality suggestion 3.

-If you’re seeking a healthy breakfast option, you really can’t go wrong with any kind of oatmeal, except for the flavored instant oats.
-Always stick with the original, unflavored instant oats for the most benefits.
+If you’re seeking a healthy breakfast option, you really can’t go wrong with any kind of variety, except for the flavored types.
+Always stick with the original, unflavored for the most benefits.

 Oats are whole grains and are great sources of fiber and plant-based protein.
-The nutrition content of oats only varies slightly between instant oatmeal, steel-cut and quick oats, except the sugar and sodium content of flavored instant.
+The nutrition content varies slightly between instant oatmeal, steel-cut and quick-cooking oats, except the sugar and sodium content of flavored.

-The following are the benefits received from the nutrients contained in oatmeal.
+The following are the benefits received from the nutrients contained in the different varieties.

-Both oatmeals are high in soluble fiber, which is helpful for many reasons 6.
+Both types are high in soluble fiber, which is helpful for many reasons 4.
 What makes fiber soluble is it dissolves in water.

 Soluble fiber is known for the following: